 Dr Jiang completed his PhD at The University of Hong Kong, Hong Kong.
 In his PhD study, he applied large-scale metagenomics sequencing to understand the activated sludge microbial ecology in a spatial and temporal dimension.
 He developed ARGs-OAP to obtain the quantitative profiling of resistome for multiple shotgun metagenomics data, which is widely used in the AMR area.

-We are seeking talented ILP/honour students to join our ICONIC microbiome project: The Healthy Optimal Australian Microbiome (HOAM) project in the Australian First dedicated Microbiome Research Centre (MRC).
+The Healthy Optimal Australian Microbiome (HOAM) project in the Australian First dedicated Microbiome Research Centre (MRC).
 This project is supported by Medical Research Future Fund (MRFF).
 This ambitious project aims to hunt the optimal healthy microbiome in the Australian population, which will be a crucial target to manipulate the microbiome to, especially for faecal microbiome transplant (FMT) to cure diseases.

 The microbiome plays an important role in human health and has been implicated in the pathogenesis of many diseases.
 However, the definition of a “normal microbiome” remains elusive.
 Previous definitions have focussed mainly on microbial taxonomy with less rigour in defining optimal health.
 We seek to define the healthy microbiome by studying supremely healthy individuals recruited through a stringent matrix and benchmarked against obesity and dementia patients.
 Meanwhile, we have established a huge publicly available human shotgun metagenomic microbiome data set of over 10,000 samples around 50 Tbs genetic data.
 This big data will be integrated and compared with our HOAM dataset with an artificial intelligence algorithm to define a healthy microbiome.
 MRC has established powerful high-performance computing facilities and use national computing infrastructure (NCI) to support the project.